weefbellington/screenplay/README.md

 ###Get the code!

-Screenplay is designed to be simple and extensible.
-Along with Flow, it works well in concert with its friends Dagger, Mortar and Butterknife.
-You can see them all together in the [mortar sample project](https://github.com/weefbellington/screenplay/tree/master/sample-mortar).
+Along with Flow, Screenplay has a lot of synergy with its friends Dagger, Mortar and Butterknife.
+You can see them all together in the
+[mortar sample project](https://github.com/weefbellington/screenplay/tree/master/sample-mortar).
 If you'd rather see a more stripped-down example, you can take a look at the [simple sample project](https://github.com/weefbellington/screenplay/tree/master/sample-simple)